 So The Papa took the kids out, and I was home alone and got creative.
 I had an old pumpkin bread recipe that I found several years ago, but of course, can’t make with the allergies.
 Needless to say, I worked a little kitchen magic.

 One of the things I didn’t photograph was what I did with the extra batter.
 There was a small amount, so I lined a jelly roll pan with parchment paper and spread the batter over it.
 I baked it, and when it came out, it was like an amazing cloud.
 It was like a thin cake bread fusion.
-I strongly suggest you try it with this frosting recipe.
+I paired with this frosting recipe.

 Allergy Status: Gluten/Wheat Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Corn Free, Nightshade Free, Legume Free, Sesame Free, Vegan